 November 2019 marks the two year anniversary of Pain Jane Lifestyle.
 Wow, I can’t believe I have two years of blogging under my belt!
 As we approach the end of 2019, this time of year seems to be a time when many are reflecting on the year past and goal planning for the year to come.

 This page contains some affiliate links.
 That means I may make a small commission, at no extra cost to you.

 I thought a good place to start in reflecting on the year past of my blog, as well as the two years of blogging progress was to look back and reference the goals I had made last year when I wrote What One Year of Blogging Taught Me.

 The goals I had written for myself included:

-- To double the amount of blog posts on Plain Jane Lifestyle to double the previous year.
+- Increase the amount of blog posts on Plain Jane Lifestyle to double the previous year.

-- To get at least four more freelance travel writing projects
+- Contract at least four more freelance travel writing projects

 Now those goals do not seem too outrageous for a two year, part-time blogger, but let’s see how I did.

-Accomplished – I set a goal of obtaining at least four freelance travel writing projects and I got six.
+Accomplished – I set a goal of obtaining at least four freelance travel writing projects and I got five.
 Here are the projects I completed:

 Missed – I came up short on this one.
 My total money made for this year is $382.99.
 This was from paid travel gigs and affiliate links.
 I also spent $184.35 on website hosting and domain security protection.
 So my net income for the year was $198.64.